Rich Church, Poor Church

 If you want to have any hope at all of being a rich church, understand why people give.

-Excerpt from the author's book, Rich Church, Poor Church: Keys to Effective Financial Ministry, coming November 1 from Abingdon Press.
-Used by permission.
+Excerpt from: Rich Church, Poor Church: Keys to Effective Financial Ministry by J. Clif Christopher.
+Copyright©2012 by Abingdon Press.
+Used with persmission.